-I am honored to represent House District 64 as a part of the 119th General Assembly.
-It is my goal to represent the concerns and ideas that are important to our community.
+I am honored to represent House District 64 as a member of the 119th General Assembly.
+It is my goal to promote constitutional government and our community's concerns and ideas.
 Please feel free to share your thoughts with me.
-It is imperative that we work together to help Indiana remain on the current path of fiscal integrity and economic growth.
+It is imperative that we work together to help Indiana remain on the current path of prudent government, fiscal integrity and economic growth.

 If you are interested in receiving information about issues in the state government affecting our community or want to learn more information about what I am currently working on, please do not hesitate to email me at firstname.lastname@example.org.
 I encourage you to sign up for our email newsletter list which will enable you to receive communication providing details on the major issues for session.
 I look forward to helping answer any questions you may have about state government and this year’s legislative session.